 Our first destination was Surin Beach, the next door neighbor the more well-known beach of Bangtao.
 The drive down was beautiful.
 You’ll almost immediately find yourself driving through the rubber tree plantations, lining each side of the road.
 Hundreds upon hundreds of trees, in different stages of growth, all waiting for maturity.
 While the locals wait for the rubber trees, they plant pineapples at the bases to yield more seasonal crops.
 You’ll then pass through one town after another every five to ten minutes, small, quaint and slightly congested with motorbikes, tuk tuks and buses on their narrow roads.
 Old mixed with new, each town had it’s own charm and character.
 We even passed through a predominately Muslim town, where you could see abayas and kandoras hanging in the market stalls and familiar foods on the street grills.
 The background is lush, green and full of fresh air.

 The beach front of Surin was our favorite part of the entire trip.
-Although on the higher end of prices compared to Karon or Kata, this is an undiscovered little gem with crystal clear water and the softest, almost "spongy", white sand.
+Although on the higher end of prices compared to Karon or Kata, this is an undiscovered little gem with crystal clear water and the softest, almost “spongy”, white sand.
 A small road creates a board walk of sorts, with a variety of small restaurants and tailor shops.
-Most of the restaurant seating is on the beach side of the road, while the kitchens are on the opposite side.
-It's been said that the small area of Surin houses some of the best restaurants and best selection of food compared to the other beaches of Phuket.
+Update: Up to 2014, most of the restaurant seating was on the beach side of the road, while the kitchens are on the opposite side.
+However, once the government took back its land, the beach side of the road is now just that…beach.
+But no worries, it’s still said that the small area of Surin houses some of the best restaurants and best selection of food compared to the other beaches of Phuket.
 Pizza, seafood and traditional Thai food abound here.
 Even the cheaper market style stalls can be found in the parking lot.
-You'll feel your toes in the sand under your table, you'll hear the crashing of the waves, and the the sunsets will take your breath away.
+You’ll feel your toes in the sand under your table, you’ll hear the crashing of the waves, and the the sunsets will take your breath away.
 You really do have low end to high end dining here.
 Take a walk up and down, peruse the menus and see what suits your fancy.

 We went during low season, August, and found it to be perfect for our family.
 There was always plenty of seating, the beach was never crowded and the prices and offers seemed to be lower and negotiable.
-You'll get two sun chairs a table and umbrella for 200 THB a day for those who enjoy spending their time on the beach.
-Be careful of the tide...low season means red flags most of the time, so water activity is discouraged.
+You’ll get two sun chairs a table and umbrella for 200 THB a day for those who enjoy spending their time on the beach.
+Be careful of the tide…low season means red flags most of the time, so water activity is discouraged.
 We dipped our toes here and there, but never made the plunge.
-Speedboats are rare, as are jet skis, so noise pollution isn't a problem.
+Speedboats are rare, as are jet skis, so noise pollution isn’t a problem.
 Many take up kayaking, snorkeling and surfing here.
-We also found great pleasure in beach front massages.
+Update: We also found great pleasure in beach front massages.
 Our favorite place had a wooden thatch canopy set up, with ladies in green shirts.
-We negotiated our price down, cutting the kids in half.
+Now, there’s no wooden thatch canopy, but they are still there, offering massages for 300 bht on mats right on the sand.
+We negotiated our price down from 400 bht, and cut the kids in half.
 Needless to say, our kids now beg for massages after this trip.
 My husband and I had been told that we had to have some custom clothing made, so while at the beach, we poked our noses into a store, and an hour and a half later, we had measurements taken and dress shirts, slacks and skirts on order.
 In only 24 hours and one fitting, we had them back, perfect.
-Phuket Town:

 Once in Phuket Town, they’ll drop you off at Phuket Town central market roundabout.
 Here, you’re in the heart of town, choose your destination and start walking.
 Markets, coffee shops and food abound in this congested area of Phuket.
 However, if you want to continue on to Central Festival, you need walk up the street just a bit and look for the large coach buses or micro buses.
 Just start asking for Central Festival Mall bus and people will direct you.
 DO NOT take a taxi to Central Festival.
 They’ll charge you 200 THB for a 5 minute drive, the coach bus charged my husband and I 20 THB each, and the children were free.